jasonwzm/monolith/README.md

 # Monolith is Dead.
 Long Live the Monolith

-In the instructions here,  we will guide you through a setup on how you can integrate your monolith application into an Istio service mesh.
+This repository holds detailed step-by-step instructions for following along with our talk at KubeCon China 2020.
+These instructions will guide you through a setup to integrate your monolith application into an Istio service mesh, highlighting advantages for release cadence, observability, and security.

 ## Prerequisites